Marcel Cupák

-Marcel Cupák (born 19 December 1973) is a Czech footballer who played as a forward.
+Marcel Cupák (19 December 1973 – 7 April 2025) was a Czech professional footballer who played as a forward.
 He played 199 matches in the Czech First League between 1993 and 2003.
 He also spent time at the second level of Czech football with České Budějovice in the spring of 1999.
 During his time at Drnovice, he played in the UEFA Cup in matches against 1860 Munich.
 Following his professional career, he played non-league football for TJ Sokol Křoví.

+Cupák died on 7 April 2025, at the age of 51.